OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 ## Next steps

-Visit the [Power Automate Documentation](https://docs.microsoft.com/power-automate) to learn ways to automate your Office Scripts.
+Complete the [Integrate Office Scripts into automated Power Automate flows](excel-power-automate-trigger.md) tutorial.
+It teaches you how to pass data from a workflow service to your Office Script.